Boone Sunrise Rotary Club working to support Ukraine refugees

-BOONE — The Boone Sunrise Rotary Club has established a direct connection with the Warsaw Wilanow Rotary Club to help provide support to Ukraine.
+BOONE — The Boone Sunrise Rotary Club established a direct connection with the Warsaw Wilanow Rotary Club in Poland to help provide support to Ukraine.

-This war and its after effects will require aid for years to come, the club stated in a release.
-The Boone Sunrise Club stated it wishes to provide direct, immediate aid via Rotarians working on the front lines.
-If community members would like to help, they can send a check payable to Boone Sunrise Rotary, PO Box 2084, Boone, NC 28607 and reference Ukraine Relief by April 15.
+This war and its aftereffects will require aid for years to come, the club stated in a release.
+The Boone Sunrise Club said it wishes to provide direct, immediate aid via Rotarians working on the front lines.
+If community members would like to help, they can send a check payable to Boone Sunrise Rotary, P.O.
+Box 2084, Boone, NC 28607 and reference Ukraine Relief by April 15.
 Every cent will be sent to the Warsaw Wilanow Rotary Club.

 Funds not used for medical supplies and emergency food and water will be used to assist the refugees.